startracex/grog/README.md

 # grog

-grog is a zero dependency web framework.
+Grog is a minimalist web framework with domain/route grouping and pluggable handler adapters.

 ## Import